 Safe-Secure Gorilla – Chimpanzee – Wildlife Safaris in Uganda? -The Safest Place to be is on a Safari in Uganda

-Safe Gorilla – Chimpanzee – Wildlife Safaris in Uganda in 2019
+Safe Gorilla – Chimpanzee – Wildlife Safaris in Uganda in 2020 of 2021

-You will find the security at both Kigali International and Entebbe International Airport quite tight.
-At Entebbe International Airport, you cannot drop off a person at the departure. area.
+Both Kigali International and Entebbe International Airport quite tight.
+At Entebbe International Airport, you cannot drop off a person at the departure.
+Area.

-On arrival, things work out quite nicely and normally your luggage arrives without being picked through as it is common in other African airports.
+On arrival, things work out quite nicely, and typically, your luggage arrives without being picked through as it is common in other African airports.
 Immigration and Customs are courteous and helpful.
 Baggage carts are still free.

 Departing both Rwanda or Uganda – you go through several security checks.
-The security is simply tight but that is for your protection and there have been no incidents at either Kigali International or Entebbe International Airport.
+The SecuritySecurity is merely tight, but that is for your protection, and there have been no incidents at either Kigali International or Entebbe International Airport.